 The University of West Alabama

 ATHLETIC TRAINING STUDENT CAMP

 We feel that the practical experience required for this field is vital to your success and therefore strongly recommend that you begin this aspect of your career as soon as possible.
-With this in mind, we are offering our athletic training student camp from Friday, August 1 through the reporting day for the football team (approximately one week later) and through August 17th when the fall semester begins.
-Check-in on August 1st will be in the James P. Homer Field House, Room 216.
-From August 1 through August 8, in addition to the work preparation necessary for the year, we will provide numerous educational sessions.
+With this in mind, we are offering our athletic training student camp from Tuesday, August 4 through the reporting day for the football team (August 8) and through August 17th when the fall semester begins.
+Check-in on the afternoon of Tuesday, August 4 will be in the James P. Homer Field House, Room 216.
+We will officially begin at 5:30 P.M. on this date.
+From August 4 through August 8, in addition to the work preparation necessary for the year, we will provide numerous educational sessions.
 These sessions are designed primarily to provide our first year athletic training students with some of the knowledge and skills that they need to have for their responsibilities in our varsity athletic training program.
 We will cover prevention, evaluation, treatment, rehabilitation, and taping for the more common injuries & illnesses occurring throughout the body.
-Professional Rescuer Certification in American Red Cross CPR & First Aid and AED usage, which is a requirement of all athletic training students, will also be provided for both new and returning students at a cost $15.00.
+Professional Rescuer Certification in American Red Cross CPR & First Aid and AED usage, which is a requirement of all athletic training students, will also be provided for both new and returning students at a cost of $27.00.
 This will be the only time that we provide this.
 Students not attending this certification will have to arrange their certification (required for all athletic training clinical experiences) through other providers at their own expense.

-As you may have read, UWA Athletics now has an exclusive contract with Adidas.
+As you may have read, UWA Athletics has an exclusive contract with Adidas.
 As a result, our athletic training staff and students are encouraged to wear Adidas gear during all athletic events and practices.
 Athletic gear displaying other brand names will not be allowed, however gear that does not display a competing brand name will be allowed.
 Our colors are red and white and must be the primary colors on any athletic gear.
 An absolute minimal amount of black may be allowed as an accent color only.
 Beyond this khaki pants are allowed.
 We do not, at any time, wear gear displaying other college or university names or logos.

 Due to the number of people involved and our limited finances we can only provide meals to certain returning athletic training students.
 All others attending the camp and pre-season practices will have to pay for their meals.
-Our cafeteria will provide three meals a day for approximately $17.00 per day or you may obtain your meals at other restaurants and foods stores if you desire.
+Our cafeteria will provide three meals a day for approximately $19.00 per day or you may obtain your meals at other restaurants and foods stores if you desire.

+The University of West Alabama